 Ideology yields to exhaustion.
 An epistemic downward spiral: we’re too tired to explain; we know nothing.
 As the narrator’s grandmother believed, people all have the ability to receive premonitions, but “avoid them because they’re mostly unbearable,” avoiding the truth so well that they don’t even know they’re avoiding it anymore.

-Pretending becomes humorous when it is contradicted: when the pretender appears in a world which neglects to provide those details.
+Pretending becomes humorous when it is contradicted: when the pretender appears in a world which neglects to provide the "appropriate details."
 The narrator imagines, at the drug store, that a “ne’er-do-well” could, hypothetically, put poison on the tops of the deodorant containers, killing clueless shoppers without anyone knowing the cause.
 “I ask to speak to the manager.”
 The world fails to supply the details that would make the scenario at all plausible.
 “Get lost,” they’re told.

 I look at him with a look that says, you just blew a fucking million-dollar idea.
 It’s a look I learned from television, where it appears with a surprising and almost sinister regularity.

 The story has now become a situation.
-It’s become sitcom, a genre whose characters are “selfish and deranged, delicious micromenaces to normalcy and etiquette who nonetheless enter each episode with their worlds in tact.”
-Those words are Lauren Jackson’s, who calls attention in particular to the whiteness of such characters — in Seinfeld, in Friends — and to the ways in which Black characters appear in these television shows as “agents of public decency,” as avatars of a world that fails to supply the details.
-I think, too, of the blank stare of the Latinx diner waitress at the beginning of Listen Up Philip.
+It’s become sitcom, a genre whose characters are “selfish and deranged, delicious micromenaces to normalcy and etiquette who nonetheless enter and leave each episode with their worlds intact.”
+Those words are Lauren Jackson’s, who specifically calls attention to the whiteness of such characters—in Seinfeld, in Friends—and to the ways Black characters appear in these television shows as “agents of public decency,” as avatars of a world that fails to supply the appropriate details.
+I think, too, of the blank stare of the diner waitress at the beginning of Listen Up Philip.

-Our narrator proceeds to sprinkle sugar on the deodorants, to make the case for the job they’ve proposed that only they can fill, that is, to be the one who checks the tops of the deodorants for poison.
-They’re kicked out, screaming, because now they’ve remembered that they’d actually needed to buy deodorant, and now can’t.
+Our narrator proceeds to sprinkle sugar on the deodorants to make the case for the job they’ve proposed that only they can fill, that is, to be the one who checks the tops of the deodorants for poison.
+They attempt to provide some details, but they aren't the appropriate ones.
+They’re kicked out, screaming: they'd entered the store because they needed to buy deodorant, but now can't.
 “Fortunately, everyone outside pretends not to notice.”